per2jensen/dar-backup/README.md

   1. When not providing an --overwriting-policy, the dar default is "Oo", which means use the file from the "adding" archive (-@ option), and also the extended atttibutes from that file also.
 To me, that is the natural way of merging the two archives.
   2. I specified "-ak" to prevent decompressing/compressing - that didn't work, due to different compression types used in the 2 archives (it is a feature for a future version of dar though)

+## verbosity
+The file conf/defaults-rc contains various verbosity settings, that can be enabled by removing the "#" char.
+A brief explanation to each option is provided.

 ## trim the log file
   'dar' notes every directory is has processed, that can clutter the log file.
 If you want to trim the log file after the fact, try this:
   ````